‘It’s extremely unhealthy’: Archbishop warns over spread of Kate conspiracy theories

 The Archbishop of Canterbury has joined a growing chorus of voices urging more privacy for the Princess of Wales as she continues to recover from surgery.

-Justin Welby branded the conspiracy theories surrounding Kate during her absence from the public eye "old-fashioned village gossip" and said people who have health concerns should be allowed “to live their lives in peace.”
+Justin Welby branded the conspiracy theories surrounding Kate during her absence from the public eye as “old-fashioned village gossip” and said people who have health concerns should be allowed “to live their lives in peace”.

 He added: “It’s the web that has made these conspiracy theories, for all kinds of people, run riot.